mswietochowski/mswietochowski.github.io/_posts/2016-07-31-Setting-up-jekyll-locally-with-docker.md

 ### Problem with auto refresh

-Jekyll's `serve` command should automatically refresh your site whenevere there is change made to any of your files, so you can just refresh browser and review your changes immediately.
+Jekyll's `serve` command should automatically refresh your site whenever there is change made to any of your files, so you can just refresh browser and review your changes immediately.

-Well, it stompted me two times:
+Well, it stomped me two times:

 1. It didn't refresh by itself because of Docker/Windows issue.
 Fixed that.
 1. It didn't refresh for `_config.yml`.
 Didn't fixed that, it works this way,